-The DM643x VPFE module is a DMA master and resides in the CLKDIV3 clock domain; thus, its processing logic is clocked at 153 MHz or 198 MHz.
+The VPFE module is a DMA master and resides in the CLKDIV3 clock domain.
 This clock is the VPSSmstr module in the Power and Sleep Controller (PSC) and it is shared with the video processing back end (VPBE).
 Thus, this clock can be gated off to conserve power, but this also precludes use of the VPBE.
 The VPFE modules utilize auto clock gating on a clock-by-clock basis to conserve dynamic power during periods of inactivity.
-In addition, the VPFE clocks can be gated off using the CLK_OFF bit in the VPBE peripheral control register (PCR).

 Note that the clock should only be disabled when the VPFE is not operational.
 The clocks should be enabled prior to any other operations on the VPFE (including reading/writing other registers).